-Certain owned vessels with carrying amount of HK\$212,355,000 are determined based on fair value less cost of disposal.
+Certain owned vessels with carrying amount of HK\$1,116,219,000 are determined based on fair value less cost of disposal.
 The fair value less cost of disposal is based on valuation performed by independent valuer and the valuation is under market comparison approach and such measurement of these owned vessels was categorized as Level 2 of the three-level fair value hierarchy as defined under HKFRS 13.
 Key assumptions applied in fair value less cost of disposal mainly included quoted recent transactions of similar vessels.
-Other assumptions included estimated cost of disposal of these vessels which are based on the Group's historical acquisition and disposal transactions of its vessels.
+Other assumptions included estimated cost of disposal of these vessels which are based on the Group's historical acquisition and disposal transactions of its fleets.

-Accordingly, a net impairment loss of HK\$109,286,000 (2022: HK\$384,742,000) on owned vessels classified in property, plant and equipment was recognized at 31 December 2023 to reflect the Group's change in the expectation of the global economic and the dry bulk shipping industry outlook which affect the assumptions applied in estimation of the value in use and fair value less cost of disposal of the Group's owned vessels.
+Accordingly, a net reversal of impairment loss of HK\$15,148,000 (2023: net impairment loss of HK\$109,286,000) on owned vessels classified in property, plant and equipment was recognized at 31 December 2024 to reflect the Group's change in the expectation of the global economic and the dry bulk shipping industry outlook which affect the assumptions applied in estimation of the value in use and fair value less cost of disposal of the Group's owned vessels.